DeTaxon/halfvoid/README.md

 size_t is u64 , x64 bit support only <br />

-All files import each other, there is no need for #include or import like calls/
+All files import each other, there is no need for #include or import like calls

 Features: